leapmanlab/deeplearningsig/docs/internships/summer2018.md

 Negotiable.
 8-10 weeks between mid-May and and August.

 ---
-# Groups to contact
+# NIH machine learning projects
-The NIH SIP application process does not allow people to apply to individual labs directly.
-Instead, applicants are encouraged to contact labs directly.
+The NIH SIP online application does not allow people to apply to individual labs directly.
+Instead, applicants are encouraged to contact the labs they wish to work with by email.
 Below is an outline of some labs interested in pursuing machine learning projects this summer, as well as contact information.

 ### Imaging Biomarkers and Computer-Aided Diagnosis Laboratory
 Led by [Dr. Ronald Summers](https://clinicalcenter.nih.gov/about/SeniorStaff/ronald_summers.html) (<rms@nih.gov>), the Imaging Biomarkers and Computer-Aided Diagnosis Laboratory has a long-standing interest in developing machine learning techniques to improve computer-aided diagnosis (CAD) of disease from radiological images.